MoustafaShaaban/moustafashaaban.github.io/docs/tutorials/Django/Django-and-Folium/Django-and-Folium.md

     'django.contrib.staticfiles',

     # My Apps:
-    'maps.apps.maps',
+    'maps.apps.MapsConfig',

     # Other Apps
     'crispy_forms',
 ]

-# Also add the STATIC_ROOT settings in the bottom of the file:
+# Also choose a template pack for django-cripsy-forms settings in the bottom of the file:

-STATIC_URL = 'static/'
-STATIC_ROOT = BASE_DIR / 'static'   # This will create a "static" folder in the root folder of our project

 CRISPY_TEMPLATE_PACK = 'bootstrap4'
 ```